City Living in Irving

 When you want to get outdoors and see the city, Irving has lots of parks and landmarks that shouldn’t be missed.
 The Mandalay Canals win through restaurants and shops.
 Hop on a Venice-inspired gondola or stand up paddleboard to explore the canals around Lake Carolyn.
 And when you’re ready, hop off the canal and grab a bite at a nearby restaurant.
 Enjoy a modern Italian dish at Trevi’s Restaurant, which is right on the water.
 Or head to Jinbeh for delicious Japanese hibachi cooked by your own tableside chef.

-Irving is a Also Big Attraction for Families
+Irving is Also a Big Attraction for Families

 Irving is a bustling city, but it’s great for parents and families.
 Irving Independent School District has nearly 34,000 students enrolled in 37 different schools around the city.
 And when the kids aren’t in school, the whole family can enjoy an easy hike along Campion Trail, where you can stop to relax by Trinity River.
 Or, cool off in the lap pools and water slides at the West Irving Aquatic Center.
 It’s conveniently located near Georgia Farrow REcreation Center in West Park, and businesses like Walmart, AMC movie theaters, and 7-Eleven.
 Busy parents can check items off their To Do list and enjoy quality time with their family.